kpreid/shinysdr/README.md

 <pre>python -m shinysdr.main <var>filename</var></pre>

 and access it using your browser at the displayed URL.
+(The `--go` option will automatically attempt to open your default browser, but this is unlikely to be helpful if it is not Chrome.)

 Creating plugins